 Across the variety of creative efforts, they all spark some mix of personal and social transformation, community building, creativity, accountability, and purpose finding.

 How We Gather has also engaged the wider field by convening senior denominational leaders, foundation staff, and elders.
-Often working in collaboration, they’ve co-convened with Faith Matters Network, the Texas Methodist Foundation, the Nathan Cummings Foundation, On Being and the National Jewish Center for Learning and Leadership.
+Often working in collaboration, they’ve co-convened with Faith Matters Network, the Texas Methodist Foundation, the Nathan Cummings Foundation and the National Jewish Center for Learning and Leadership.
 In 2018 the team was incubated by the On Being Project.

 A central focus of the work has been learning how best to support the emerging landscape of innovative community leaders.
 This has included learning to meet pastoral needs through event chaplaincy and offering spiritual accompaniment through a pilot program matching elders with Millennial community leaders to offer spiritual accompaniment and space for reflection.
 Further work has included hosting conversation space for Nuns and Nones and leading two cohorts of Fellows - the Boston Community Fellows, together with Combined Jewish Philanthropies, and On Being Fellows.